pepone/redhat-rpm-config/buildflags.md

 It is possible to set RPM macros to change some aspects of the compiler flags.
-Changing these flags should be used as a last recourse if other workarunds are not available.
+Changing these flags should be used as a last recourse if other workarounds are not available.

 ### Lazy binding